scrabbletank/farhome-rules/rulesdoc.md

 ## Creating a Character
-Farhome has no classes or archtypes beyond the background feats you choose.
-Every player is free to create their character as they wish.
+Creating a character is simple, with only a few choices that you need to make early on.
+To start, choose a race for your character.
+The race determines your starting wounds, how far you can move or sprint, as well as your starting attribute bonuses.
+In addition, each race has a unique feat that all people of their race share.

-To begin, choose a race for your character.
-The race determines your starting wounds, how far you can move or sprint, as well as your starting stat bonuses.
-Each race has a unique feat that all people of their race share.
-Choose a background feat for your character.
-These feats can only be gained during character creation and determine what kind of skills or abilities your character has learned.
+After picking a race, choose a background feat for your character.
+These are unique feats that can only be chosen during character creation and determine what kind of skills or abilities your character has learned before becoming an adventurer.

 Next, assign your attribute scores.
-You start with a -1 to all attribute scores, applying any bonuses from your race, and finally adding 9 points split across your attributes.
-Increasing an attribute score above 3 costs 2 points, and no attribute can be above 5.
+You start with a -1 to all attribute scores, adding any bonuses from your race.
+You get 9 free points you can arrange across your attributes how you want.
+At this stage characters can have a max attribute score of 3, with 5 being the maximum you can increase an attribute from leveling up.

-You gain 4 proficiency points to spend on your skills and saving throws.
+You have 4 proficiency points to spend on your skills and saving throws.
 If you have a background or feat that gives you proficiency in a spell school you may increase your spellcasting proficiency.

 Finally, choose 2 of the following bonuses.